one-highflyer/frappe-signage-display-app/README.md

 ##### Customizing the display board

-Signage Display provides few customization options to help you determine the final look of the display board.
+Signage Display provides several customization options to help you determine the final look of the display board.
 This includes:
 * Display Name
 * Individual Signage Display Duration (default - 20000 ms)
 * Display Row Count : How many signages should the display board show in a column at a given time (default - 1)